bridgecrewio/terraform-aws-bridgecrew-cloudtrail/README.md

 [![CircleCI](https://circleci.com/gh/bridgecrewio/terraform-aws-bridgecrew-cloudtrail.svg?style=svg)](https://circleci.com/gh/bridgecrewio/terraform-aws-bridgecrew-cloudtrail)

 ## Installation Options
-A Terraform module to create an Amazon Web Services (AWS) CloudTrail integration with Bridgecrew.
+This is a terraform module that creates an Amazon Web Services (AWS) CloudTrail integration with Bridgecrew.

 ### Starting fresh
 This stack is created with all the best practices and CIS benchmark requirements: